Rosidvas/Chatapp-Bots-models/README.md

 # Chatapp-Bots-models
-ML Chatbot models for a chatapp
+These are ML Chatbot models for a chatapp that I am working in collaboration with my school colleagues.